 I went into the city with Chris and his family.
 Christmastime in the city is absolutely magical.
 Especially when it's snowing.
 I could have stayed for days and days.

-We checked out the window display on 38th and 39th in Lord & Taylor.
-It gave you that feeling of just wanting to be instantly transported into another world.
 This girl had the most adorable coat...and was perhaps 30 times a better ice skater than I can ever hope to be.
 Seriously, I skate like one leg is paralyzed...my friends will testify...it's a problem.

 I love taking pictures of other people's poses.
 If I ever get a good one I always want to send it to them but I don't ever end up asking for fear it sounds too creepy and stalkerish.
 Still, I love taking the photos...it's kind of like a little time capsule of these people's lives that they don't even know exist.
 Think about it: how many of other people's pictures do you think you're an unknowing subject in?
 I always wonder how many people's vacation's photos I have unwittingly (and unattractively) been a part of.